Divaricatic acid

 Divaricatic acid is a chemical compound with the molecular formula C21H24O7.
-It is found in a variety of lichens, including some in the genera Evernia, and Lepraria, and Ramalina.
+It is found in a variety of lichens, including some in the genera Evernia, Lepraria, and Ramalina.
 It is classified as a depside.

 Divaricatic acid forms colorless crystalline needles with a melting point of 129 °C.

 Divaricatic acid has antibacterial properties against some Gram positive bacteria, such as Bacillus subtilis, Staphylococcus epidermidis, Streptococcus mutans, and Enterococcus faecium.
 Since it also has activity against methicillin-resistant Staphylococcus aureus (MRSA) with a potency equivalent to that of vancomycin, it has been suggested as a potential treatment for MRSA.
 It also has molluscicidal activity against Biomphalaria glabrata (ram's horn snail) and antiparasitic activity against cercariae of Schistosoma mansoni (blood fluke).